Before we begin the manufacturing stage, here are some technical basics.

 What leather should you choose to make a watch strap?

-Classic watch straps are generally made from vegetable or mineral tanned calf/cow leather (for the outer strands the leather does not necessarily need to be vegetable tanned) .
+Classic watch straps are generally made from vegetable or mineral tanned calf/cowhide leather (for the outer strands the leather does not necessarily need to be vegetable tanned) .

-We invite you to consult the guide below to learn more about the difference in vegetable tanned and mineral tanned leather.
+We invite you to consult the guide below to learn more about the difference between vegetable tanned and mineral tanned leather.

-Here is a selection of vegetable-tanned bovine leathers.
-We fell in love with our range of croupons which are perfectly suited to this (thickness of approximately 1.6 mm) :
+Here is a selection of vegetable tanned cowhides.
+We particularly like our range of butts which are perfectly suited to this (thickness of around 1.6 mm) :

-If you want to give a more luxurious side to your creation, you can choose reptile (alligator or crocodile) , snake (boa, python, etc.) , fish (shark, shagreen, etc.) or ostrich leather.
-Please note that for most of these leathers, sale and import are regulated (CITES).
+If you want to give a more luxurious side to your creation, you can choose reptile leather (alligator or crocodile) , snake (boa, python, etc.) , fish (shark, stingray, etc.) or ostrich.
+Be careful, for most of these leathers, the sale and import are regulated (CITES).

 Here is a selection of leathers for sale on our site: